miaviles/gittutorial/gittut/git_4beginners.md

 ## Committing files in Git
 Now you can start building your project and adding files to your project directory that it is empty right now.
-Once you have created and added files toyour project directory, you can add them to your local Git repo using.
+Once you have created and added files to your project directory, you can add them to your local Git repo using.

 **`$git add "file-name"`**